Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 - transports/msmq
 - transports/sql
 - transports/azure-storage-queues
+- transports/sqs
 ---

 This sample shows how to manually remove subscriptions when subscribers are decommissioned.
 The solution comprises of 4 projects.

-NOTE: This sample uses the [MSMQ transport](/transports/msmq).
-Concepts shown are valid for all transports based on message driven subscriptions and that don't support native pub/sub.
+NOTE: While this sample uses the [MSMQ transport](/transports/msmq), the concepts shown are valid for all transports based on message driven subscriptions and that don't support native pub/sub.
 For more information see [Publish-Subscribe](/nservicebus/messaging/publish-subscribe/)

 ## Subscriber

-A sample endpoint subscribed to an event that will be published by `Publisher`
+A sample endpoint subscribed to an event that will be published by `Publisher`:

 snippet: event-handler